 |

-in its own right and features in all three of "The
+is a character in its own right and features in all

-Jupiter's carcass is flushed from the sewers into its wide
+the bats, Jupiter's carcass is flushed from the sewers

 |